ahmedkaludi/ads-for-wp/readme.txt

 == Description ==
-ADs for WP is an Advanced Ad Inserter solution built for WordPress & AMP.
+AdsforWP is an Google Ads & Banner ads plugin built for WordPress & AMP.
 Easy to Use, Unlimited Incontent Ads, Adsense, Premium Features and more

 = Notice =